ethanlipson/PyLX-16A/documentation.md

 None

 #### Possible Errors
-If `angle` or `time` are out of range, a `ServoError` will be raised.
+If `angle` is outside of the bounds set by `LX16A.angleLimitWrite`, or if `time` is out of range, a `ServoError` will be raised.

 ### LX16A.moveTimeWriteRel(relAngle, time=0)
 Rotates the servo relative to its current angle (in degrees) over the specified time (in seconds).
 If the time argument is 0, the servo will rotate as fast as it can, but it will not be instant.
 If no time argument is given, it will be assumed to be 0.
+The absolute angle must be inside the bounds set by `LX16A.angleLimitWrite`.

 #### Parameters
 | Parameter | Type  | Lower Bound | Upper Bound |